plasmadancom/HAT-GUI/README.md

 ## Install HAT-GUI

-You need to clone the web GUI files from the /gui subfolder, to do that we need to install subversion.
+You need to clone the web GUI files from the `/gui` subdirectory, to do that we need to install subversion.

 **Note: The html files are for the live demo, you don't need to install them.**